Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are any legislative changes proposed or expected in the near future?

-The China Food and Drug Administration (CFDA) recently published draft revisions to the Drug Registration Rules, the core regulation for seeking drug approvals in China.
-Although the revisions have yet to be finalised and come into effect, they reflect the recent reform initiatives of the CFDA (eg, the marketing authorisation holder system).
-In addition, the CFDA has proposed the following new changes:
+The China National Drug Administration (CNDA) (formerly the China Food and Drug Administration) recently published draft revisions to the Drug Registration Rules, the core regulation for seeking drug approvals in China.
+Although the revisions have yet to be finalised and come into effect, they reflect the recent reform initiatives of the CNDA (eg, the marketing authorisation holder system).
+In addition, the CNDA has proposed the following new changes:

-- removing the provisions addressing international multi-centre clinical trials, reflecting the CFDA’s understanding that such trials are not directly conducted for product registrations;
+- removing the provisions addressing international multi-centre clinical trials, reflecting the CNDA’s understanding that such trials are not directly conducted for product registrations;

 - removing the existing requirement that a clinical trial be launched within three years of the date of receipt of the clinical trial authorisation;

-- limiting amendment of pending applications to non-material changes during clinical trials; and
+- limiting amendment of pending CNDA applications to non-material changes

 - regulating the handling and retention of biological specimens;

-- extending insurance coverage and indemnification to both investigators and institutions;
+- requiring a sponsor to provide insurance coverage or a guarantee to both investigators and medical institutions;

 - allowing individuals to serve as sponsors and contract research organisations;